 The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) contracts with nine facilities that provide residential substance abuse services to women.
 Of those, five provide residential substance abuse services to women with children allowing their children to be with them during treatment.
 Most all of these facilities maintain a waiting list on a regular basis.
-There are also three halfway house treatment facilities that will take women and children.
-There are 33 facilities statewide that provide outpatient substance abuse services as well.

-DHS partners with the ODMHSAS in many ways, but most significantly in the family drug courts across the state in an effort to reunite those children that have been removed from parents who have abused substances and do so in a more timely fashion.
+There are also three halfway house treatment facilities that will take women and children and 33 facilities statewide that provide outpatient substance abuse services as well.
+DHS also partners with the ODMHSAS in the family drug courts across the state in an effort to reunite children who have been removed from parents who have abused substances and do so in a more timely fashion.